Post Surgical Issues

 - is associated with intense pain at the site of surgery

-- is associated with other other symptoms (e.g. chest pain, abdominal pain, urinary tract infections)
+- is associated with other symptoms (e.g. chest pain, abdominal pain, urinary tract infections)

 These situations may be associated with an infection or other potentially serious medical problem.

 For many operations that require healing of major bones, tendons, or ligaments, your surgeon will instruct you to be non-weight bearing.
-Sometimes patient will be allowed to be touchdown weight bearing (i.e. letting the foot gently rest on the ground – 10-15 lbs of weight).
-No or limited weight bearing through the foot is done with the use of crutches, walker, knee walker, or wheelchair.
-If instructed to be non-weight bearing, it is critical that patients remain non-weight bearing until their surgeon instructs them otherwise since loading through a healing bone or ligament may cause inappropriate tissue healing or lead to non-unions of bones or fusions.
+Sometimes a patient will be allowed to be touchdown weight-bearing (i.e. letting the foot gently rest on the ground – 10-15 lbs of weight).
+No or limited weight-bearing through the foot is done with the use of crutches, walker, knee walker, or wheelchair.
+If instructed to be non-weight-bearing, it is critical that patients remain non-weight-bearing until their surgeon instructs them otherwise, since loading through a healing bone or ligament may cause inappropriate tissue healing or lead to non-unions of bones or fusions.

-Some surgical procedures, particularly around the front and mid part of the foot (e.g. some bunion procedures) can be treated with partial weight bearing.
-Weight bearing can be done through the heel while using crutches or other devices that limit the weight through the foot.
-It is may be important not to load through a part of the foot (ex. the front of the foot) as this may disrupt the healing process.
+Some surgical procedures, particularly around the front and mid part of the foot (e.g. some bunion procedures), can be treated with partial weight-bearing.
+Weight-bearing can be done through the heel while using crutches or other devices that limit the weight through the foot.
+It may be important not to load through a part of the foot (ex. the front of the foot) as this may disrupt the healing process.

 If crutches are used, they should be fitted properly.
-In addition, many people will find that knee walkers are helpful since it allows patients to apply weight though the knee and not the foot.
-It’s also important to keep the foot elevated at or above the the level of the heart to minimize swelling that naturally occurs after a major foot surgery.
+In addition, many people will find that knee walkers are helpful since it allows patients to apply weight through the knee and not the foot.
+It’s also important to keep the foot elevated at or above the level of the heart, minimizing swelling that naturally occurs after a major foot surgery.
 It is very important that patients follow surgeons’ recommendations.
 If recommendations are not followed, patients are likely to have increased swelling, increased pain, and an increased risk of non-union.